Luiss University, 09/06/2025

 9 June 2025, 17:00 – 19:00 CET

-At the center of the discussion is her newly released book, Libya Since Qaddafi: Chaos and the Search for Peace (Hurst Publishers), which offers a firsthand account of Libya’s turbulent transition and the ongoing search for sustainable peace.
-Drawing on her extensive experience in the region, the discussion will focus on her time leading the UN-backed Libyan Political Dialogue Forum and her broader mediation efforts during one of the most critical phases of Libya’s transition.
+In a one-to-one interview with Il Foglio journalist Luca Gambardella, Stephanie Williams will discuss her newly released book, Libya Since Qaddafi: Chaos and the Search for Peace (Hurst Publishers), which offers a firsthand account of Libya’s turbulent transition and the ongoing search for sustainable peace.

 Ms. Stephanie T. Williams has extensive experience in diplomacy and foreign security policy, both internationally and in her own country.
 She previously served as Acting Special Representative and Head of the United Nations Support Mission in Libya (UNSMIL) (2020-2021), and as Deputy Special Representative (Political) of UNSMIL (2018-2020).
 A member of the Senior Foreign Service with the rank of Minister-Counsellor, Ms. Williams took up her duties as Chargé d’Affaires a.i. for the Libya External Office (Tunis) in 2018.